 You may also get thrush if you:

-Many women think vulval itching may be thrush and treat it with an over-the-counter medicine from the pharmacy.
-It’s important to see your doctor for an accurate diagnosis, especially if over-the-counter medicine doesn’t work.
+Many women think an itchy vulva might be thrush and treat it with an over-the-counter medicine from the pharmacy.
+But it’s important to see your doctor for an accurate diagnosis, especially if over-the-counter medicine doesn’t work.

 When you see your doctor, they will ask about your symptoms and medical history.
 They should examine your vulva.
 They may also take a swab from your vagina (and vulva if it’s sore) and send it to a laboratory to see if candida is present.